 Exhibiting at trade shows is a great way to build your brand, but it is expensive.
 So don’t just attend the show, make the most of it!
 We learned the hard way over a 20-year period, but if you use these tricks, you’ll immediately see the results.

-Here are 6 actions that will get you noticed:
+Here are 6 actions that will get you noticed at trade shows:

 Now that your booth is set, consider your own needs.
 Lay down a thick rubber kitchen pad to stand on.
 Your feet will really appreciate it.
 After six hours of standing and smiling, you’ll still be congenial.

 Michael Houlihan and Bonnie Harvey co-authored the New York Times bestselling business book, The Barefoot Spirit: How Hardship, Hustle, and Heart Built America’s #1 Wine Brand.
 The book has been selected as recommended reading in the CEO Library for CEO Forum, the C-Suite Book Club, and numerous university classes on business and entrepreneurship.
 It chronicles their humble beginnings from the laundry room of a rented Sonoma County farmhouse to the board room of E&J Gallo, who ultimately acquired their brand and engaged them as brand consultants.
 Barefoot is now the world’s largest wine brand.

 Beginning with virtually no money and no wine industry experience, they employed innovative ideas to overcome obstacles, create new markets and forge strategic alliances.
 They pioneered Worthy Cause Marketing and performance-based compensation.
 They built an internationally bestselling brand and received their industry’s “Hot Brand” award for several consecutive years.